zack-bitcoin/social_amoveo/README.md

 Uses coin-hours from Amoveo to meter access to a forum.

-It is a work in progress.
-Notes on what more needs to be built is in the [todo](todo) file.

 In order to run this program, you need to be running an amoveo full node first. https://github.com/zack-bitcoin/amoveo

 You need to edit the /config/sys.config.tmpl file from the Amoveo full node.